 DRC Referral Materials

 In order to receive accommodations through the DRC, students must first disclose disability and request services from the DRC.
-Faculty and staff play a crucial role in the DRC process by making appropriate referrals and connecting students with the DRC.
-Below are some "Dos and Don'ts" for making appropriate referrals, as well as materials to incorporate into your practices.
+The information and resource below are designed to support faculty and staff pin their crucial role of making appropriate referrals and connecting students with the DRC.

 - Make a general announcement about the DRC to normalize service during Orientation or the first week of class